 House in Multiple Occupation (HMO)

-- there has to be smoke alarms and fire extinguishing equipment
+- smoke alarms and fire extinguishing equipment

-Also, by law, the landlord must:
+By law, the landlord must:

 - make sure that all the gas appliances they provide are maintained in good order and that a Gas Safe-registered plumber carries out a safety check each year